eslint/eslint/docs/src/rules/no-useless-constructor.md

 ## When Not To Use It

 If you don't want to be notified about unnecessary constructors, you can safely disable this rule.

-## Version

-This rule was introduced in ESLint 2.0.0-beta.1.